osklunds/ImageMapper/README.md

 ## Running

+**Note that files in the destination directory can be deleted, so be careful to specify the correct path.**

 Show the help info of `ImageMapper` by typing `cargo run -- --help` and you see the following:

 ```